zxshock/Moscow128_exp/README.md

 Changes:
 Removed the Centronics port due to the computer already having one on the standard port #FB
-4MHz clock for the AY is wrong, will be 1.75MHz (unsure whether to take it from the mainboard or generate locally)
+4MHz clock for the AY is wrong, will be 1.75MHz
 --> to be taken from D3-3 on the moscow-128 board and added to the expansion bus connector (pin undecided)
 Add labels for western 74LSxx logic chips
 Add footprint for 40pin AY-3-8910